palakela/CODENAME/README.md

 _______________________________________________________________________________________
 ## 3) INPUT FILES

-CODENAME needs four different input files in order to work:
+CODENAME needs four different input files to work.

+A tabular file provided with the script necessary for the conversions, which can either be:

-- **bigg_compunds_conversion_table_CORRECT.txt**: tabular file allowing the conversion from the biggID to the extended name of the compounds.
-This file is provided directly and can be found within the downloaded folder.
+- **bigg_compunds_conversion_table_CORRECT.txt**: a tabular file allowing the conversion from the CarveMe ID to the extended name of the compounds.
+This file is provided and can be found within the downloaded folder.
+-**gapseq_compounds_conversion_table.txt**: tabular file allowing the conversion from the gapseq ID to the extended name of the compounds.
+This file is also provided and can be found within the downloaded folder.

 The remaining three files must be provided by the user: